Atchafalaya Basin: Geographical features

-Basin geology and flooding
+Hydrogeology

-The Atchafalaya Basin has a long relationship with the Mississippi River throughout the Holocene epoch, and the geology of the modern basin is a direct manifestation of that relationship.
-The Atchafalaya Basin has been part of three historic depositional lobes (Sale-Cypremort, Teche, and Lafourche lobes) of the Mississippi River Delta Plain that formed south Louisiana, and active delta lobe development is currently occurring at the mouth of the Atchafalaya River and Wax Lake Outlet.
+The basin has a long relationship with the Mississippi River throughout the Holocene epoch, and the geology of the modern basin is a direct manifestation of that relationship.
+The basin has been part of three historic depositional lobes (Sale-Cypremort, Teche, and Lafourche lobes) of the Mississippi River Delta that formed southern Louisiana, and active delta lobe development is currently occurring at the mouth of the Atchafalaya River and Wax Lake outlet.
 The geology of the current basin has been driven by flows of Atchafalaya River water and sediment that flowed into open water areas through relict Mississippi River distributary channels.

-The Atchafalaya Basin contains lacustrine and coastal delta landscapes.
+The basin contains lacustrine and coastal delta landscapes.
 Natural filling of the basin with sediment was accentuated with the building of the flood control levees that were completed in the 1940s.
 After the levees, sediment was directed into an area about one-third the size of the original basin.
 An example of the lacustrine delta development can be seen at Lake Fausse Pointe State Park, where levees severed the connection between the Grand Bayou distributary and the lake, and delta development was frozen in time.

 Geologically, the Atchafalaya River has been a backswamp, low area between the paths of the Mississippi River through the process of delta switching, which has built the extensive delta plain of Louisiana.
 The natural levees of the Mississippi River (on the east) and the levees along its previous course (now Bayou Teche) on the west define the Atchafalaya Basin.
 The central basin is further bordered by man-made levees designed to contain and funnel floodwaters released from the Mississippi at the Old River Control Structure and the Morganza Spillway south toward Morgan City and eventually to the Gulf of Mexico.
 Historically there were small and few channel connections to the Mississippi River.
-The historic lack of significant channel connection indicates that the Atchafalaya River Basin did not receive significant sediment from the Mississippi except during large floods.
+The historic lack of significant channel connection indicates that the Atchafalaya Basin did not receive significant sediment from the Mississippi except during large floods.

 During the mid-19th century, manmade channel alterations, including the removal of a large log jam and dredging, permanently connected the Atchafalaya River to the Mississippi River.
 From then until the completion of the Old River Control Structure in 1963, the Mississippi was increasingly diverting flow into the shorter and steeper path of the Atchafalaya channel.
 By law, a regulated 30 percent of the latitudinal flow water from the Mississippi, Red and Black rivers is diverted into the Atchafalaya at the Old River Control Structure.
 This flow diverts on average 25 percent of the Mississippi River flow down the Atchafalaya.